UltimateJupiter/ultimatejupiter.github.io/_pages/about.md

 Research Interests
 ======
 My research interest primarily lies on the field of theoretical machine learning and optimization.
-In particular, I am interetsed in understanding how modern machine learning algorithms works from a theoretical perspective and designing better learning algorithms leveraging the insights from the theoretical understandings.
-I am also broadly interested in theoretical computer science, control theory, robotics, and computer architectures.
+In particular, I am interested in understanding how modern machine learning algorithms works from a theoretical perspective and designing better learning algorithms leveraging the insights from the theoretical understandings.
+I am also broadly interested in theoretical computer science, empirical and applied machine learning, and robotics.

 Outside of academics, I play the electric guitar and do competitive cycling.

-__This site is still under construction__